Skip to content

 (rf/dispatch-sync [:todos/add {:id 3 :status :pending}])

-Level 1 — pure machine-transition.
+Depth 1 — the pure transition.
 No frame, no app-db, no router.
-Test the transition rules in isolation:
+Just the transition rules:

 (deftest login-flow-happy-path